openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

   output_variables:
 ```

-List the relevant parameters (and expected outcomes) of the function you want to test under `input_variables: ` (and `output_variables: `).
+List the relevant variables of input (and of output) of the function you want to test under `input_variables: ` (and `output_variables: `).
 Write each parameter on one line, indented with four spaces.

 ```yaml
 - name: "IRPP - Célibataire ayant des revenus salariaux (1AJ) de 20 000 €"